 The workflow from the project sponsor’s perspective

-• The business benefit to the organization and benefit to the stakeholders.
+• Benefit, i.e. business rationale for the own organisation and benefit for the stakeholders.

 • Business and project risks.

-• The project’s status and proposed focus for the next phase.
+• Project status and proposed direction for the next phase.

 The purpose of each gate decision: